-When it comes to baking, the mixing, decorating and eating are glorious fun.
+When it comes to baking; the mixing, decorating and eating are all glorious fun.
 The cleaning up part… not so much.
-But it can be hassle free with the right know how!
+But it can be hassle-free with the right know-how!

 If you (like us) have been glued to GBBO over the past few weeks you might be feeling inspired to don your apron and whip out your baking trays.
 If so we’ve got some sweet tips for the post bake clean-up.

 Place a large piece of cling film over your kitchen work surface before you start baking.
 That way whatever you throw at your bench (be it icing sugar, flour, jam, melted chocolate or food colouring) doesn’t matter.
 Simply peel off the cling film after you’ve finished your bake and voila!
 Your workbench is pristine once more.

 Here are three tricks to make the washing up a piece of cake.

 - Need to clean a lidded mixer or blender?
 Fill the appliance with warm water and a couple of drops of washing up liquid and blend for a few seconds until clean.
 Rinse and leave to dry.